stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 processor does not own.
 These unowned DoFs are called `annexed` in the Dynamo0.3 API and are a separate, but related, concept to field halos.

-When a kernel that operates on either a cell-column or the whole domain needs to read a continuous field then the annexed DoFs must be up-to-date on all processors.
+When a kernel that operates on a cell-column needs to read a continuous field then the annexed DoFs must be up-to-date on all processors.
 If they are not then a halo exchange must be added.
 Currently PSyclone defaults, for kernels which iterate over DoFs, to iterating over only owned DoFs.
 This behaviour can be changed by setting `COMPUTE_ANNEXED_DOFS` to ``true`` in the `dynamo0.3` section of the configuration file (see the :ref:`configuration` section).
 PSyclone will then generate code to iterate over both owned and annexed DoFs, thereby reducing the number of halo exchanges required (at the expense of redundantly computing annexed DoFs).
 For more details please refer to the :ref:`dynamo0.3-developers` developers section.

 .. _lfric-run-time-checks: